Particular/NServiceBus/readme.txt

 = Building =
 ============

-In order to build the source, run the build.ps1 powershell script.
+The following web page contains information about how to build NServiceBus form source files: http://nservicebus.com/BuildingNServiceBusFromSource.aspxIn order to build the source, run the build.ps1 powershell script.

 You'll find the built assemblies in /build/binaries.